The error flash message on session expiration is not in the language of the user but of the user of the previous request

 This bug is probably not a grave security issue as no further information besides the language of the previous request is leaked.

-#4 Updated by Holger Just almost 4 years ago
+#4 Updated by Holger Just about 4 years ago

 Another option would be to move the

 user_setup.
 That way, we would have a proper